 resolvers += Resolver.sonatypeRepo("releases") addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0" cross CrossVersion.full)

 To use macro paradise in Maven follow the instructions provided at Stack Overflow on the page “Enabling the macro-paradise Scala compiler plugin in Maven projects” (also make sure to add the dependency on the Sonatype snapshots repository and

 Sources of macro paradise are available at https://github.com/scalamacros/paradise.
-There are branches that support several stable releases of 2.10.x, snapshots of 2.10 and 2.11, as well as Scala virtualized.blog comments powered by Disqus
+There are branches that support the latest 2.10.x release, the latest 2.11.x release, snapshots of 2.10.x and 2.11.x, as well as Scala virtualized.blog comments powered by Disqus